 Leading great experiences in Cybersecurity.

-As Head of UX, I built and mentored a high-performing, multi-disciplined team of designers—fostering a culture of collaboration, autonomy, and innovation.
+While Head of UX, I was tasked with redesigning our flagship SIEM platform while integrating the suite of cybersecurity products into a single pane of glass.
+The team identified information architecture deficiencies, an outdated UI framework, user workflow improvements, unseen feature requests and research improvements.
+During my tenure, I built and mentored a high-performing, multi-disciplined team of designers— fostering a culture of collaboration, autonomy, and innovation.
 I introduced agile workflows to align design with product roadmaps, improving visibility and delivery efficiency.
 I developed and taught user research practices grounded in Human Factors International principles to ensure intuitive and user-centered solutions.
-Partnering closely with product, engineering, sales, and services, the design team helped bridge silos and advocate for UX at every stage of the product lifecycle.
-My team tackled complex service design challenges, improved customer workflows, and contributed to the AI-driven interface for our unified cybersecurity platform—all while reducing support tickets and the overall time on tasks.

 Due to NDA contractual agreements, detailed work is available on request.